ShoAn1/scrambled-string/README.md

 ## Running The Application Using Binary

+Run th Below Command In The Current Directory
-Update the path
+Update the path for Dictionary and Scrambled String

 ```
-$ go run main.go
+$./scrambled-string --dictionary=[PATH OF DICTIONARY] --input=[PATH FOR SCRAMBLED STRING]
 ```

 ## Building Docker Image For The Application

-Copy the dict.txt and strings.txt to the current directory Run the Below command to build the image.
+Update the dict.txt and strings.txt for Dictionary and Scrambled-String respectively in the current directory Run the below command in the Current Directory

 ```
 $ docker image build -t <image-name> .